An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

-\begin{construction} The category of $m$-marked $\infty$-categories has all colimits, and they are easily described in terms of colimits of $\infty$-category and of \cref{cstr:saturation}: if $(X_i,M_i)_{i \in I}$ is a diagram of $m$-marked $\infty$-category indexed by a category $I$ then:
+\begin{construction} The category of $m$-marked $\infty$-categories has all colimits, and they are easily described in terms of colimits of $\infty$-categories and of \cref{cstr:saturation}: if $(X_i, M_i)_{i \in I}$ is a diagram of $m$-marked $\infty$-categories indexed by a category $I$, then:

-where $f_i$ denotes the canonical map $f_i: X_i \to \colim_{i\in I}X_i$ and $f_i(M_i)$ is simply the set of arrows of the form $f_i(x)$ for $x \in M_i$.
+where $f_i$ denotes the canonical map $f_i: X_i \to \colim_{i \in I} X_i$ and $f_i(M_i)$ is simply the set of arrows of the form $f_i(x)$ for $x \in M_i$.

 This is easily shown by checking that the right-hand side has the universal property of the colimit. \end{construction}